Precipitable Water - Antarctic Expedition - 1902 - 1903

 There are 3 sample animations of the data available for Science On a Sphere®.
 All three animations are showing columnar averaged precipitable water (that is, the total amount of water vapor there is in a column extending from the surface to the top of the atmosphere).
 Water isn't directly assimilated into the 20th Century dataset but is produced by the atmospheric circulation interacting with water sources such as the oceans.
 It is a good tracer of atmospheric motions.

-The third animation illustrates the hurricane that made landfall on Galveston, Texas on Sep 8 1900.
-The hurricane was a class 4 (135+mph) and caused an estimated 8000 deaths, making it the deadliest for the mainland United States history.
+The third dataset, Precipitable Water - Galveston Hurricane, illustrates the hurricane that made landfall on Galveston, Texas on Sep 8 1900.

 The Twentieth Century Reanalysis Project used resources of the National Energy Research Scientific Computing Center and of the National Center for Computational Sciences at Oak Ridge National Laboratory, which are supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 and Contract No. DE-AC05-00OR22725, respectively.

 More information of the 20th Century Datasets along with the ability to plot the data can be found on the NOAA/ESRL PSD's 20th Century Reanalysis Documentation Web Page

 - Reconstruction of global tropospheric variations at 6 hourly resolution

 - Puts current atmospheric events in a historical perspective